 Appointment Process of Mentored Teaching Fellows

-- Faculty interested in nominating students to become Fellows should contact their Chair or Dean’s office, as appropriate, and submit a recommendation that describes how the student and faculty member have met, or will meet, each of the fellowship requirements.
+- Faculty interested in appointing students should contact their Dean’s or Vice Dean’s office and submit a recommendation that describes how the student and faculty mentor have met, or will meet, each of the fellowship requirements.

-- The Chair or Dean’s office should validate the student and faculty member’s ability and commitment to fulfill the fellowship requirements.
+- Administration should validate the student and faculty mentor’s ability and commitment to fulfill the fellowship requirements.

-- The Chair or Dean’s office should ensure an appropriate existing course and funding are available for the Fellow for the spring semester.
+- Administration should ensure an appropriate existing course and funding are available for the Fellow for the spring semester.

 - Completion of the Mentored Teaching Fellow Appointment Form by school administration (link provided in announcement letter).